craftercms/docs/source/system-administrators/activities/reindexing-es/reindex-3-1-10-to-3-1-17.rst

 Step 6: Swap indexes
 ^^^^^^^^^^^^^^^^^^^^

-Now that indexing is complete you need to load the re-indexed content.
+Now that indexing is complete you need to load the reindexed content.
 Execute the following command:

 .. code-block:: bash
   :linenos: